The Abstraction Trap: When Policy Engines Lie

 2) We Don't Gamble With Data

 The industry default for migrating workloads between clusters is "magic button" migration.
 When it works, it's elegant.
-When it fails mid-transfer—especially across meaningful version gaps—it can leave partially moved data and an inconsistent inventory.
+When it fails mid-transfer, it can leave partially moved data and an inconsistent inventory.

 Takeaway: A reversible migration plan is faster than a failed shortcut.